uc-cdis/va-doc/docs/source/index.md

 **Step 3 Generate Cohort**

 Once created, the cohort can then serve as the basis of inputs for your subsequent analyses.
 Use the cohort definition to identify how many people are in the cohort.
-This is the initial number that will be used in the GWAS app when this cohort is selected.
+This is the initial number that will be used in the GWAS App when this cohort is selected.

 ![](_static/slide_26.png)